yossidar/latency-test/README.md

 Each corresponding screen-change frame

-This allows visual verification that detection is working correctly.
+This allows visual validation that detection is working correctly.

 Notes

-The measurement is frame-accurate and independent of browser or OS timing.
+Measurements are frame-accurate and independent of browser or OS timing.

-Results depend on the FPS of the recording — higher FPS yields more precise measurements.
+Accuracy depends on the FPS of the recorded video.

-The tool is suitable for comparing latency across devices, environments, or configurations.
+Higher FPS recordings provide more precise latency measurements.